Campbell-Muscle-Lab/PyMyoVent/docs/pages/team/team.md

   + wrote the first prototype of the modeling software as an undergraduate student with Stuart Campbell.

 + [Sharrif Hossein](https://www.linkedin.com/in/hossein-sharifi-98a805bb)
-  + lead developer at the University of Kenyucky
+  + lead developer at the University of Kentucky
   + developed the baroreceptor and growth modules